-Patients who need to see the dentist attend the practice by invitation and pre-booked appointment only.
+Patients who need to see a dentist attend the practice by invitation and pre-booked appointment only.
 We were informed that staff admitting patients onto the premises wear appropriate personal protective equipment (PPE), and that all patients who require treatment are screened for symptoms of COVID-19.

-The registered manager confirmed that the emergency drugs and equipment are stored securely and in a location making them immediately available in the event of a medical emergency (patient collapse).
-The registered manager confirmed that a system was in place to check the equipment and emergency drugs on a weekly basis to ensure they remained in date and ready for use, in accordance with standards set out by the Resuscitation Council (UK).
-However, we advised the practice to check the oxygen cylinder and the defibrillator on a daily basis.
+The principal dentist confirmed that the emergency drugs and equipment are stored securely and in a location making them immediately available in the event of a medical emergency (patient collapse) at the practice.
+It was confirmed that a system was in place to check the equipment and emergency drugs on a weekly basis to ensure they remained in date and were ready for use in accordance with standards set out by the Resuscitation Council (UK).